If you are looking for a different form of therapy for conditions such as post-traumatic stress disorder…

 How Can I Access MDMA-Assisted Therapy?

 MDMA-assisted psychotherapy is currently in Phase 3 clinical trials in the FDA approval process.
 MDMA-assisted therapy is not presently available outside of enrolling in a clinical trial.
 You can learn more about these studies and apply to enroll here.
 Once approved by the FDA, our practitioners who are trained in MDMA-assisted therapy, will be able to accept new clients.
-FDA approval is expected in 2022.
+FDA approval is hoped for in 2023 or 2024.

 If you are interested in engaging with psychedelic-assisted therapy right now and are unable to enroll in a clinical study with MDMA, you might want to explore ketamine-assisted therapy as an option.

-Subscribe below for updates from us about the future availability of MDMA-assisted therapy.
+Subscribe below for updates from An Enduring Love about the future availability of MDMA-assisted therapy.

 Is MDMA harmful?
 Does taking MDMA damage your serotonin system?